How to start your new job the right way

 OK, I hear you asking: “Surely, that’s a positive, isn’t it?”
 Well, yes.
 But it needs to be done the right way.

-Yes, you may have been hired with an agenda for improvements and changes, but there is a way of going about it, taking a little more time to truly understand where you are, who you are with, how they work and what they will respond positively to.
+Yes, you may have been hired with an agenda for driving transformation and delivering improvements, but there is a way of going about it, taking a little more time to truly understand where you are, who you are with, how they work and what they will respond positively to.

 Don’t rush to act.
 Look, listen and learn.
 Take your time to learn about the people, the place, the culture and the dynamics.
 Then, when you do act, you’ll have more impact because your suggestions will be backed by evidence and observation.